-In connection with the issuance of the 2018 Series B Bonds, the Corporation entered into a Participation Agreement (the "2018 Participation Agreement") with the City and purchased a 100% participation interest (the "2018 Series B Participant Interest") in certain specified mortgage loans and all rights, but not the obligations, of the "owner" of such mortgage loans under the servicing agreements with respect to such mortgage loans.
+In connection with the issuance of the Corporation's Multi-Family Housing Revenue Bonds, 2018 Series B (the "2018 Series B Bonds"), the Corporation entered into a Participation Agreement with the City and purchased a 100% participation interest (the "2018 Series B Participant Interest") in certain specified mortgage loans and all rights, but not the obligations, of the "owner" of such mortgage loans under the servicing agreements with respect to such mortgage loans and, subsequent to such date, said Participation Agreement was amended.
 The 2018 Series B Participant Interest constitutes a "Mortgage Loan" under the General Resolution and is also referred to as the "2018 Series B Mortgage Loan."